anonymous-eco/phylosignalDB/README.md

 Oskyrko, O., Mi, C., Meiri, S. & Du, W. (2024) ReptTraits: a comprehensive dataset of ecological traits in reptiles.
 Scientific Data, 11(1): 243.

 Thomson, R.C., Spinks, P.Q. & Shaffer, H.B.
 (2021) A global phylogeny of turtles reveals a burst of climate-associated diversification on continental margins.
 Proceedings of the National Academy of Sciences, 118(7): e2012215118.

-Yao, L. & Yuan, Y. (2024) A unified method for detecting phylogenetic signals in continuous traits, discrete traits, and multi-trait combinations. (manuscript)